osmankoyuncuu/Project-Tech-Bootsrap/README.md

 ## Overview

-I mastered HTML and Bootstarp features in this project.
+I mastered HTML, Css and Bootstarp features in this project.
 You can see the visual representation of the website above.